Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 The main object appearing in this theory is the ``quasi-abelian crossed module'' $[G^{sc}\rightarrow G]$ (see \cite[\textsection 3]{GA12}), given by the simply connected cover $G^{sc}\twoheadrightarrow G^{ss}\subseteq G$, for reductive $G$.
 Many results are shown for this crossed module, in particular (\cite[Thm.\ 5.5(ii)]{GA12}) that the map

 has kernel equal to $\mathrm N^2(S, G)$.
 The property of being quasi-abelian crucially includes the fact that $G = \im(G^{sc})\cdot\mathrm Z_G$.
 The obvious analogue of this crossed module for a (generalized)~standard pseudo-reductive group is the complex $[\mathrm R(G')\rightarrow G]$, as in Theorem \ref{thmgenstandfunct}.
-However, the equality $G = \mathcal D(G)\cdot\mathrm Z_G$ does not hold in general for pseudo-reductive groups $G$ (unless they are perfect, or generated by tori; see Subsection \ref{ssectpsred1}), so we cannot expect to directly recover the quasi-abelian theory of Gonz\'alez-Avil\'es here.
-Nevertheless, let us give an abstract generalization of the abelianization map $\mathrm{ab}^2$ to take as our starting point:
+However, the equality $G = \mathcal D(G)\cdot\mathrm Z_G$ does not hold in general for pseudo-reductive groups $G$ (unless they are perfect, or generated by tori; see Subsection \ref{ssectpsred1}), so we cannot expect to apply the quasi-abelian~theory of Gonz\'alez-Avil\'es directly here.
+Instead, let us discuss in the abstract the expected properties of an ``abelianization map'' $\mathrm{ab}^2$ to take as a starting point:

 \begin{exmp} Given a pseudo-reductive group $G$ over a local or global field $k$, suppose that $\ell : \mathrm H^2(k, \mathrm Z_G)\rightarrow A$ is some homomorphism of Abelian groups.
 If

 then there exists a function $\mathrm{ab}^2 : \mathrm H^2(k,G)\rightarrow A$ defined by fixing any element $n\in\mathrm N^2(k,G)$ and taking $a.n$ to $\ell(a)$, where $a\in\mathrm{H}^2(k,\mathrm Z_G)$.
 This is a well-defined function by Proposition \ref{propcentacth2} and independent of the choice of $n$ by Corollary \ref{corneutelemdesc}.
 If moreover $\im(\widetilde{\delta}) = \ker(\ell)$, then~clearly $\ker(\mathrm{ab}^2) = \mathrm N^2(k,G)$, and we call $\mathrm{ab}^2$ an \textit{abelianization map} of the second cohomology of $G$.